TheoryInPractice/structural-rounding/README.md

 # Structural Rounding
+This repository includes methods for editing to graph classes, solving optimization problems with generic and class-specific algorithms, and "lifting" solutions from subgraphs.
-See example.py if you'd like to write code that makes use of our structural rounding algorithms.
+If you would like to write your own code that directly invokes these methods, please see example.py.
+The remainder of this README describes how to use a series of scripts provided for running the entire structural rounding pipeline as might be done in an experimental algorithms setting.

 ## Compiling